Algebra Homeschool Curriculum for Learning Abled Kids

 Hands-on Equations is a great multi-sensory program that helps kids conceptualize and understand equations.
 Since equations are at the very heart of Algebra, Hands-On Equations is an excellent program to use as you transition from division and fractions into equations.
 While we have pre-calculus programs, one of the biggest math conception jumps actually occurs with the transition from simple computation into application and reasoning using equations.
 Therefore, I think of Hands-On Equations as a “pre-Algebra” program that will benefit any child who is struggling to make the transition from elementary-middle school math into high school math.

 **Coolmath Algebra – hundreds of really easy to follow lessons and examples that can help your child be successful in learning algebra.
+Coolmath’s Calculators are tools that can help make Algebra visual.
+It’s not specifically an algebra homeschool curriculum, but it’s definitely a great option for learning and understanding Algebra.

 **Math-U-See – A great homeschool curriculum at the elementary levels, but somewhat less rigorous at the upper math levels.
 The explanatory DVDs and Videos are great.
 The texts are plain.
 The printing is all black and white, uncluttered, and very straightforward.
 This algebra homeschool curriculum may be the best of the lot for those wanting simple presentation where the child does not require visual graphics to understand the content.
 If you need in depth explanation or visual diagrams, you will likely find the program falls short of your needs.

-**A Beka Academy DVD Program – This algebra homeschool curriculum is provided at a college preparatory level and is my favorite of the Algebra I & II video-based programs.
+**A Beka Academy Program – This algebra homeschool curriculum is provided at a college preparatory level and is my favorite of the Algebra I & II video-based programs.
 It has a lot of neat elements, like having the DVD instructor show the word “parenthesis” when she introduces parenthesis.
 This helps a 2e child see how the word is spelled, hear what it sounds like, and to see what parenthesis look like at the time of introduction.
 The book is colorful, with many visual drawings & diagrams to demonstrate concepts, and presented in a clear, concise manner.
-I did not, however, care for the Pre-Algebra (as of May 2005), as the text was black-and-white with few visual aids.
+I did not, however, care for the Pre-Algebra, as the text was black-and-white with few visual aids.
 While the program is pricey, I think it will be worth the money for any college-bound student needing to learn Algebra.
-The only downfall of Abeka’s teaching DVDs is using a real classroom setting..
+The only downfall of Abeka’s teaching program is using a real classroom setting..
 Sometimes the showing of other students can be a distraction to the viewer.
 This is particularly true when a student in the video works a problem incorrectly.
-This can be confusing to a child who is watching the DVD even though the errors are corrected by the teacher.
+This can be confusing to a child who is watching the videos even though the errors are corrected by the teacher.
 Therefore, you’ll want to consider how much of a problem this may be for your learning abled kid before selecting this algebra homeschool curriculum.

-**Saxon Math and D.I.V.E.
-DVDs – Many children benefit from the detailed step-by-step algebra homeschool curriculum that Saxon offers.
+**Saxon Math – Many children benefit from the detailed step-by-step algebra homeschool curriculum that Saxon offers.
 This math program builds upon itself with plenty of repetitive practice, cementing the concepts cognitively.
 The Algebra texts are plain.
 Little in the way of visual content is provided.
 While the program provides in-depth explanations and spiral teaching of concepts, the lack of visuals may be an issue for highly visual learners.

 Buy through ChristianBook.com